 Ledo Kaili is a member of the Kaili-Pamona branch of the Malayo-Polynesian language family spoken by about 350,000 people in central Sulawesi in Indonesia, particularly in Donggala and Sigi districts and in and around Palu, the capital of Sulawesi.

-Ledo Kaili is most spoken variety of Kaili, which is spoken by about a third of the people in Sulawesi.
+Ledo Kaili is the most-spoken variety of Kaili.
 There are twelve other varieties of Kaili: Rao, Tajio (or Ajio), Kori, Doi, Unde (Ndepu/Undepu), Da'a, Inde, Ija, Edo, Ado, Ava and Tar.
 These form a dialect continuum, and are not all mutually intelligible.

 Ledo Kaili is used to some extent on local radio stations in Palu, and in local newspapers.
 There is also some written literature in Ledo Kaili consisting mainly of folk tales, and some bands sing in Kaili.